-Send us your proposal to present at the fourth annual
+Send us your proposal for the fifth annual Conference!

-Theme: Our theme of “Animal Law: Peril and Progress” contrasts the significant advances animal law has made in recent years with the reality that animals now face more threats than ever before.
-With animals at risk from human activities and our changing climate, among other factors, will the field of animal law be able to rise to the challenge of protecting them?
-Submissions need not relate directly to the conference theme.
-Topics may include ideas for legislative reform, reports on or plans for litigation strategies, issues relating to law enforcement, public policy initiatives, legal or other forms of education, recently published books, and historical or philosophical studies.
+Theme: Submissions should relate to the field of animal law.
+Topics may include ideas for legislative reform, litigation strategies, issues relating to law enforcement, public policy initiatives, legal or other forms of education, recently published books, and historical or philosophical studies.
 Our primary focus is on Canada and North America, but international topics are also welcome.

 Format: Most presentations will be grouped in panels of two to four.
 We particularly welcome panel proposals organized around a common theme.
 We also welcome proposals for traditional academic paper presentations, debates, and shorter presentations on cases and other topics of interest.
-We are planning for an in-person Conference, subject to public health guidance.
-Remote participation may be available for speakers who are unable to attend the Conference in person for pandemic-related reasons—please advise of this when submitting.
+We are planning on a fully in-person event, and remote presentation and attendance will not be possible.

 How to submit: Send the following to firstname.lastname@example.org:

 Headshot (JPEG file).
 Photos may be posted on the Conference website.
 They will not be used to evaluate submissions.

 Who we’re looking for: Scholars, practitioners, advocates, and students with a passion for animal law.

 Registration: All presenters must register for the Conference.
 Need-based funding may be available.

-Student conference: There will be a separate Student Conference on Friday, September 16, 2022.
-Please watch the Conference website for updates or email Samantha Skinner: email@example.com.
+Student conference: There will be a separate Student Conference on Friday, September 29, 2023.
+Please monitor the Conference website for updates on speaking opportunities.